NebulousLabs/Sia/Consensus.md

   the moment the siafund output got created.
 This is used when the output is spent to determine how many siacoins go to the new output.

+The siafund output id is determied by mashalling all of the transaction fields except for the signatures and then appending the byte array "sfundout" and the index of the output within the transaction.

+The id of the siacoin output that gets created when the siafund output is spent (the claim id) is derived by hashing the id of the siafund output.

 Arbitrary Data
 --------------